blocksds/sdk/docs/content/usage/faq.md

 Wi-Fi support in BlocksDS is currently limited.
 It comes with `DSWiFi`, a library that provides Wi-Fi support.
-However, it only supports the Wi-Fi hardware of the Nintendo DS, not the one DSi.
+However, it only supports the Wi-Fi hardware of the Nintendo DS, not the one of the DSi.
 It can only run on a DSi in the backwards compatibility mode where it acts like a regular DS (so it doesn't support access points with WPA encryption).

 DSWifi supports connecting to an access point with your DS, even using the